 Our evolving values will change everything; why we work, how we work, as well as the way we live our lives.
 Sweden already gets global attention as being forward-thinking.
 I think we need to appreciate this as a great opportunity to take the lead, to inspire and to benefit from a business perspective.

-S&F: Thank you for your time, any final thoughts on WorkLife in 2020 and beyond?
+S&F: Thank you for your time, any final thoughts on WorkLife and beyond?

 TE: We need to rethink the way we look upon our workplaces, and I strongly believe there are better ways to run our organizations.
 I think there is a way that will leave us with greater values created for all our main stakeholders, the customers, the employees, the partners, and the planet.